gy001/hypercube/README.md

 The goal is to implement cryptographic primitives to reduce sumcheck-based zk-SNARKS proving system into a univariate polynomial eventually.
 We call it "Hello, Hypercube!" because a multilinear polynomial can be represented as points on a Boolean hypercube and reduced through evaluations on it partial sum (using sumcheck).

+Such reduction can be used in:
+- Sumcheck-based zk-SNARKS
+- Nova-like folding schemes
+- Lasso/Jolt zkVM systems
+- GKR-based protocols

 ### Overview

 ![Overview](./img/univarization.png)